Public urged to help #STOPTrackTragedies During Rail Safety Week 2022 and Beyond

 About Operation Lifesaver Canada

 Operation Lifesaver Canada is a national public rail-safety program sponsored by Transport Canada, the Railway Association of Canada and its members, including CN, CP, VIA Rail, Metrolinx, exo, West Coast Express and Genesee & Wyoming, among others.
-Through its national network of Rail Safety Ambassadors, partnerships with safety councils, police, the trucking industry and community groups, and innovative tools such as its virtual reality Look.
+OL works in partnership with railways, law enforcement agencies, governments, and other safety focused organizations to promote rail safety.
+Through its national network of Rail Safety Ambassadors, partnerships with safety councils, police, the trucking industry and community groups, and innovative tools such as its virtual-reality Look.
 Listen.
-Live. campaign, Operation Lifesaver Canada works to save lives by educating Canadians about the hazards of trespassing on railway property and failing to exercise caution at rail crossings.
-Canadians can follow OL Canada on Facebook,Twitter and Instagram,and keep up-to-date on the latest rail safety news by visiting operationlifesaver.ca.
+Live. campaign, Operation Lifesaver Canada works to save lives by educating Canadians about the hazards of rail crossings and trespassing on railway property.
+Canadians can keep up-to-date on the latest rail safety news by visiting operationlifesaver.ca.

 About the Mexican Association of Railroads (AMF)